ChrisTowles/Blog-old/pages/posts/i-am-a-bad-developer.md

 So while everyone I follow on twitter had a take on Microsoft/Github beginning to charge for the service, I had a different take.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">It would have been very simple for github to be ethical when they made copilot.
 All they had to do was add an opt-in to github where you could mark your project as allowing copilot or not.
-Whether or not what they&#39;re doing turns out to be legal, they eschewed the ethical option.</p>&mdash; Casey Muratori (@cmuratori) <a href="https://twitter.com/cmuratori/status/1540078652246749184?ref_src=twsrc%5Etfw">June 23, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Whether or not what they&#39;re doing turns out to be legal, they eschewed the ethical option.</p>&mdash; Casey Muratori (@cmuratori) <a href="https://twitter.com/cmuratori/status/1540078652246749184?ref_src=twsrc%5Etfw">June 23, 2022</a></blockquote>

 Every developer I follow had code that had been used in training github copilot.